webreactor/docker-project/Readme.md

 Helps to work with multiple git repositories and set custom build image process using docker-compose.yml

 ### Why do I need it?

+Modern services is a swarm of different interconnected micro-services where each micro-service is stored at individual repo.
+It can take a lot of time to setup this kind of environment.
+Docker-project helps to work with docker app stored in multiple git repositories and set custom build image process via docker-compose.yml

 **Case 1**